10th – 12th September 2021

-It is not unusual that, within the two years of the course, students manage to complete all aspects of the course apart from the 6 weeks of teaching practice.
+It is not unusual that, within the two years of the course, students manage to complete all aspects of the course apart from the 3 weeks of teaching practice.
 In this case, the student will have 2 years from the end of the course in which to complete their teaching practice.
-Once all teaching practice has been completed to the required standard, and all necessary reports have been submitted, a full certificate will be awarded.
+Where a student is taken on as a class teacher in a school, the teaching practice can be completed during the first term of employment.

 Additional qualifications may also be required if teaching outside the UK, so if you are planning to teach abroad, you should make yourself familiar with the specific requirements of the country in which you want to work.